IzioDev/rusty-kaspa/tcp-hole-punch/plan.md

 - [x] Prepare Phase 3 handoff notes (adaptor integration, metrics, relay/DCUtR re-enable plan).

 ## Phase 3 – Extend the Kaspa Adaptor/Router
-- [ ] Add an adaptor entrypoint that accepts an owned `AsyncRead + AsyncWrite + Send + 'static` stream (in addition to the existing URI dial path) and plumb it through `ConnectionHandler::connect`/`Router::new`.
+- [x] Add an adaptor entrypoint that accepts an owned `AsyncRead + AsyncWrite + Send + 'static` stream (in addition to the existing URI dial path) and plumb it through `ConnectionHandler::connect`/`Router::new`.
-- [ ] Thread `Libp2pConnectInfo` (peer id, multiaddr, relay flag) into the router so logging/metrics can surface libp2p context.
+- [x] Thread `Libp2pConnectInfo` (peer id, multiaddr, relay flag) into the router so logging/metrics can surface libp2p context.
-- [ ] Decide when to re-enable relay/DCUtR/QUIC behaviours and expose the necessary knobs (connection limits, retry cadence).
+- [x] Decide when to re-enable relay/DCUtR/QUIC behaviours and expose the necessary knobs (connection limits, retry cadence).
-- [ ] Update adaptor/unit tests to cover the new stream-based handshake path.
+- [x] Update adaptor/unit tests to cover the new stream-based handshake path (see `kaspa_p2p_lib::core::connection_handler::tests::connect_with_stream_establishes_router`).

 ## Phase 4 – Deliver the Two-Private-Peer PoC
 - Modify `protocol/p2p/src/bin/{server.rs,client.rs}` to source their transport from the libp2p bridge while keeping the Kaspa handshake and flow registration intact.